 These days, mealtimes aren’t quite as much fun, as they mean sitting across the table from a 2-year-old who will likely refuse everything I put in front of him.
 Even when he was nursing, my son was a picky eater; he was particular about when he wanted to eat, and even which breast he would take milk from.
 The picky eating continued when he started eating solid foods, and by the time he was a toddler, mealtimes became a constant power struggle, with me trying to get my son to eat anything, and my son doing what he could to refuse everything.

 This story might sound all too familiar to you.
-Picky eating starts around the age 2, it peaks between 2 and 6, and it’s something that a lot of parents experience: Anywhere between 8 and 50% of parents report that their kids are picky eaters, depending on how strictly you define the word “picky.”
-Since picky eating habits are so common during the “terrible 2’s” and “threenanger” years, it’s sometimes hard to tell whether your child is a picky eater or whether he’s just being a kid, but there is pretty widespread agreement among researchers that picky eaters have strong food preferences, they often need to be served a different meal than the rest of the family, they reject new foods and sometimes even reject familiar ones, and because of these strict preferences, there are limitations to the number of basic food groups they are generally exposed to.
+Picky eating starts around the age of 2 and peaks between 2 and 6.
+It’s something that a lot of parents experience: Anywhere between 8 and 50% of parents report that their kids are picky eaters, depending on how strictly you define the word “picky.”
+Since picky eating habits are so common during the “terrible 2’s” and “threenanger” years, it’s sometimes hard to tell whether your child is a picky eater or whether he’s just being a kid.
+However, there is pretty widespread agreement among researchers that picky eaters have strong food preferences.
+They often need to be served a different meal than the rest of the family.
+They reject new foods, and sometimes even reject familiar ones.
+Because of these strict preferences, there are limitations to the number of basic food groups they are generally exposed to.